svelte-pilot/svelte-pilot/README.md

 ]
 ```

+the `beforeLeave` hook is used to define a function that will be executed before a route transition occurs.
+When the
-When the route is going to be changed,
-the `beforeLeave` hook functions in the current RouterView configs will be triggered.
+route is going to be changed, the `beforeLeave` hook function in the current RouterView configurations will be
+triggered.

-The params and return value is the same as `beforeEnter` hook.
+The parameters and return value for the `beforeLeave` hook are the same as the `beforeEnter` hook.

 ### base
 `string`.
 Optional.
 The base path of the app.
-If your application is serving under `https://www.example.com/app/`, then the `base` is `/app/`.
-If you want the root path not end with slash, you can set the base without ending slash, like `/app`.
 Defaults to `/`.

+If your application is hosted in a subdirectory of your domain, such as `https://www.example.com/app/`.
+In this case,
+the base path would be `/app/`.
+If you want the root path to not end with a slash, you can set the base without the
+ending slash, like `/app`.

-Note, when using `router.push()`, `router.replace()` and `router.handle()`, Only if you pass an absolute URL (starting with protocol),
+Note that when using `router.push()`, `router.replace()`, or `router.handle()`, If you pass an absolute URL starting
-The base part will be trimmed when matching the route.
+with a protocol (e.g. `https://www.example.com/app/my-route`), the base part of the URL will be trimmed when matching
+the route.

 ```js
 const router = new Router({